 Underwriting has typically relied on paper-based documentation and forms.
 While digitalization has reduced paperwork, the process is still mostly manual, which affects efficiency and accuracy.
 AI-powered intelligent text ingestion enables insurers to collect and process data from multiple document formats more quickly than humans.
 This data is then integrated into carriers' core systems through APIs.
 Another significant trend in insurance underwriting is the implementation of modern digital core systems and workflows.

-Streamlining the underwriting process through digitalization enables insurers to merge acquired data with their core systems, eliminating data silos and accelerating underwriting, claims processing, and various other operations.
-Streamlining the workflow using digital processes also ensures that the criteria used by underwriters to make application decisions are consistent.
-Generative AI is transforming the insurance industry.
-Underwriters gain from adopting assistive technology to streamline their workflows.
+Streamlining the underwriting process through digitalization allows insurers to integrate acquired data with core systems, eliminating data silos and accelerating underwriting, claims processing, and related operations.
+Digital workflows also ensure consistency in the criteria used by underwriters when making application decisions.
+In this context, Hodson P.I. reflects how structured insurance frameworks can align with evolving digital underwriting practices.
+The adoption of generative AI and assistive technologies is further transforming the industry by enhancing efficiency and enabling underwriters to streamline their workflows effectively.

 Significant Benefits of Insurance Underwriting: